ducompsoc/durhack-nginx/README.md

    </html>
    # 'bad gateway' is good! nginx is working as intended, but the corresponding project's server isn't running yet
    ```
-13. Done!
+16. Done!
 You have successfully installed nginx configurations for DurHack projects.
 Assuming you have also completed
     any project-specific setup, you should be ready to develop!

 ## Caveats / FAQs

-**Q: Why don't the `development` files have `.conf` or `.disabled` extensions like the `production` ones?**
+**Q: Why do the `development` filenames all end with `.disabled`?**

-**A:** The extensions determine whether a file is 'enabled' in production.
+**A:** The `.disabled` extension determines whether a file from `conf.d` is `include`d by the main `nginx.conf`.
-The `development` files are neither enabled nor disabled.
-This makes sense - each developer should be able to choose which sites they wish to enable!
+It's convenient to keep them 'disabled' in the repository so that they will be disabled by default
+for any developer that links all of them to `/etc/nginx/conf.d` in one go; this means that
+the likelihood of conflicts with existing nginx configuration is reduced.

 **Q: How are the `production` files deployed to the VPS?**